VisheshG8/gameofcreators-flutter/README.md

 3. Upload to App Store Connect via Xcode or Transporter
 4. Complete App Store listing and submit for review

-## License

-This project is a mobile wrapper for the Game of Creators website.
-Please ensure you have proper authorization to create and distribute this application.

 ## Support

 For issues or questions: